 The cash that is paid upon exercise depends on the index, which depends on the component prices of the index.
 Some contracts have AM settlement and some have PM settlement.
 In AM settlement, the cash settlement value is calculated using the opening component prices on the day of expiration.
 In PM settlement, closing prices on the day of expiration are used to determine the cash settlement value of the contract.

 The cash settlement amount is determined by multiplying the absolute difference between the index and the strike price of the option times $100.
 For instance, SXY KO-E (2006 Nov 1375.00 Call) is based on the S&P 500 index.
-If the index should close at 1400 on expiration day, then a call holder would receive (1400 - 1375) × 100 = $2,500, and the assigned call writer would have to pay that much.
+If the index should close at 1400 on expiration day, then a call holder would receive (1400 - 1375) × 100 = $2,500, and the assigned call writer must pay that much.

 There are options based on other assets besides stocks and stock indexes.